cristina-suteu/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    LTC2057 noise spectrum.
    :label:`ltc2057nsd`

-While that mountain looks daunting, it may not be a problem if it is suppressed in either the analog or digital domains.

 Importing LTspice noise data for frequency domain analysis in Python is a matter of setting up the simulation command such that exact frequencies in the analysis vector are simulated.
 In this case, the noise simulation is set up for a simulation with a maximum frequency of 2.048MHz and resolution of 62.5Hz , corresponding to the first Nyquist zone at a sample rate of 4.096 MSPS.
 Figure :ref:`ltc2057ltspicensd` shows the simulation of the LT2057 in a non-inverting gain of 10, simulation output, and exported data format.